frej/fast-export/README.md

 rename branches and tags (respectively).
 The syntax of the mapping file is the same as for the author mapping.

+When the -B and -T flags are used, you will probably want to use the -n flag to disable the built-in (broken in many cases) sanitizing of branch/tag names.
+In the future -n will become the default, but in order to not break existing incremental conversions, the default remains with the old behavior.

 Content filtering
 -----------------